pinussilvestrus/modeler-ui-components/README.md

 }
 ```

-Use the defined class selectors to apply the styles, e.g. for form elements
+Use the defined class selectors to apply the styles, e.g., for form elements

 ```html
 <div class="cm-form-element">